Ravichandran Says Daughter’s Wedding Made Him Realise Value Of Money; Will Focus On Profitable Films

 Ravichandran recently attended a program organised for the film, Bhayalatada Bheemanna, where he said, "Henceforth, I'll make money and prove it to you."
 The actor who always said that a film shouldn't be judged based on its performance at the box office, is now motivated to make some profit.

 His daughter Geethanjali got married in May.
 The wedding was an extravagant event that was graced by the biggest of stars from different film industries.
-Reportedly, the Crazy Star spent a lot on the wedding invites too, each of them costing around Rs 3,000.
+Reportedly, the Crazy Star spent a lot on the wedding invites too with each of them costing around Rs 3,000.

 Superstar Rajinikanth, Megastar Chiranjeevi, Rashmika Mandanna, Golden Star Ganesh, Upendra and many other actors were spotted at Geethanjali's wedding.